stpica/Personal-Website/content/authors/admin/_index.md

 My research focuses on macroeconomics.
 My fields of interest are monetary policy, household finance, and real estate.

-<span style="color:red"> **[Upcoming Presentations]:** </span>
+<span> **Upcoming Presentations:** </span>

-- 21/04/2022: Theories and Methods in Macroeconomics 2022, London
+- 21/04/2022: Theories and Methods in Macroeconomics 2022, King's College London

-- 11/05/2022: Mortgage Market Research Conference, Philadelphia
+- 11/05/2022: Mortgage Market Research Conference, Philadelphia FED

 <!-- I am on Job Market and available for interviews at the EJME 2021 and at the ASSA 2022. -->